Nutritional Needs of Adolescents: What to Eat

 Three Important Nutrients for Teenagers

-Calcium, iron, and vitamin D are essential for strong bones, muscle growth and optimal cognitive development during peak periods of growth in teens and are considered some of the most important nutritional needs of adolescence.
+Calcium, iron, and vitamin D are essential for strong bones, muscle growth, and optimal brain functioning during the peak periods of growth in teens.
+These are some of the most important nutrition needs during adolescence.

 Iron

-The requirements for teenage boys and girls increase during adolescence, especially for young athletes
+The requirements for iron in teenage boys and girls are higher, especially for young athletes.

 Recommended Dietary Allowances (RDAs) are the average daily intake required to meet the nutrient requirements for most healthy people.